 A children’s social worker in the Duty & Assessment service responds to new referrals from professionals and members of the public.
 Duties include:

 Ensures that the children they are responsible for have access to all levels of education, in particular high school and college.
+They arrange courses, programs and meetings in order to develop educational objectives and are responsible for monitoring achievements and progress of the children.

 Emergency Duty Team: This team of social workers work out of hours – usually from 5pm until 8:30am the next day, covering any emergencies that require a social worker’s presence during the night.
 For example, they sometimes have to act as an appropriate adult or arrange a placement for a child’s safety at the last minute.